Baseball card: 1995–current

 During the same time period, MLBPA also introduced a new guideline for players to attain a rookie card.
 For years, players had been highlighted in previous sets as a rookie while still in the Minor Leagues.
 Such players would sometimes remain in the Minor Leagues for considerable time before attaining Major League status, making a player's rookie card released years before their first game as a major leaguer.
 The new guideline requires players to be part of a Major League team roster before a rookie card would be released in their name, and a designated "rookie card" logo printed on the face of the card.
 The rookie card logo shows the words "rookie card" over a baseball bat and home plate with the Major League Baseball logo in the top left corner.

 Baseball cards garnered national media attention again in early 2007, when it was found that Topps' new Derek Jeter card had allegedly been altered just prior to final printing.
 A reported prankster inside the company had inserted a photo of Mickey Mantle into the Yankees' dugout and another showing a smiling President George W. Bush waving from the stands.
 Topps Spokesman Clay Luraschi later admitted that it was done on purpose by the Topps creative department.

 In February 2007, one of the hobby's most expensive card, a near mint/mint professionally graded and authenticated T206 Honus Wagner, was sold to a private collector for $2.35 million.
 The card was sold again later that same year for a record-setting $2.8 million.

 Throughout the 20th century, baseball cards were always made from cardboard.
 Now, companies use other materials that they claim can withstand being soaked in salt water.

 In 2012, Topps created the Topps Bunt digital trading card app.
 The app has gained over 2 million users from more than 50 countries.

-In 2020, baseball cards, and sports cards as a whole, received a big boost in popularity, with many citing the COVID-19 pandemic being a contributing factor.
+In 2020, baseball cards—and sports cards as a whole—received a big boost in popularity, with many citing the COVID-19 pandemic as a contributing factor.

-On August 28, 2022, a 1952 Mickey Mantle baseball card (Topps; #311; SGC MT 9.5) was sold for $12.600 million.
+2025 trade and tariff impacts

+In 2025, a series of trade policy changes and new tariffs affected the baseball card and broader trading card industry.

+U.S. duties on printed goods (classified under Chapter 49 of the Harmonized Tariff Schedule) and reciprocal Canadian tariffs on U.S. products led to higher costs and supply-chain adjustments.

+Several U.S. manufacturers and grading companies reported longer turnaround times and higher material costs as tariffs and the removal of the de minimis exemption reshaped import flows.

+Analysts noted that these developments renewed interest in domestic production and “Made in USA” branding for trading cards, particularly within the baseball card segment.